dhis2/dhis2-docs/src/sysadmin/getting_started/linux-manual-install.md

 # Installation { #installation_on_linux_server }
 ## Server setup { #install_server_setup }
-This section describes how to set up a server instance of DHIS2 on Ubuntu 18.04 64 bit with PostgreSQL as database system and Tomcat as Servlet container.
-This guide is not meant to be a step-by-step guide per se, but rather to serve as a reference to how DHIS2 can be deployed on a server.
-There are many possible deployment strategies, which will differ depending on the operating system and database you are using, and other factors.
-The term *invoke* refers to executing a given command in a terminal.
+This guide covers manual DHIS2 installation on Ubuntu 22.04 or 24.04.
+DHIS2
+uses PostgreSQL for data storage and runs on a Tomcat server.
+Additional components like a proxy server (nginx or Apache) and monitoring tools (Munin or Zabbix) are recommended for a more robust setup.
+While these components can run on separate servers, this guide assumes a single-server configuration for simplicity.

+This guide provides a detailed outline for DHIS2 deployment, intended mainly as a reference for general installation practices.
+Setup steps can vary depending on factors like operating system, database choice, and other configurations.
+Here, the term `invoke` refers to running a command directly in the terminal.

 For this guide we assume that 8 Gb RAM is allocated for PostgreSQL and 8 GB RAM is allocated for Tomcat/JVM, and that a 64-bit operating system is used. *If you are running a different configuration please adjust the suggested values accordingly\!*

 We recommend that the available memory is split roughly equally between the database and the JVM.
 Remember to leave some of the physical memory to the operating system for it to perform its tasks, for instance around 2 GB.
 The steps marked as *optional*, like the step for performance tuning, can be done at a later stage.

 ### Creating a user to run DHIS2 { #install_creating_user }
-You should create a dedicated user for running DHIS2.
+DHIS2 on Tomcat should never be run as the `root` user.
+Instead, create a standard user and use it to run the Tomcat instance to enhance security.,

 > **Important**
 >